Robert Sugden: 2014–2019

-Missing Aaron, Robert decides to try and take over Home Farm.
+Missing Aaron, Robert tries to take over Home Farm.
 He gets Rebecca to bring him back into the business and impacts Lawrence's health by spiking his drinks with drugs.
 He even manipulates Lawrence into thinking that they have slept together, makes him believe that he murdered Tim Richards (Chrissie's biological uncle) plays on Lawrence's burgeoning feelings for him.
 When Aaron returns, Robert attempts to get back together but is rebuffed.
 After Liv learns why they broke up, she is furious at Robert and Rebecca.
 She confronts him over this, leading Robert to express his anger towards Rebecca and the baby and his continued love for Aaron.
 Liv shows up at Home Farm trying to get Robert to admit his resentment to Rebecca, but Robert harshly tells her to leave.
 She steals a spiked bottle of brandy and Robert's car.
 She passes out after drinking some of it and is taken to the hospital where Robert is forced to admit his tampering to Aaron.
 Aaron swears to kill Robert if Liv dies, but she survives.
 While she recovers, Aaron takes an interest in her doctor, Alex Mason.
 Liv encourages him to pursue a relationship with him and Robert gets jealous.
 At first, it goes nowhere, but Aaron and Alex later begin a tentative relationship to Robert's dismay.

 Rebecca goes into labour and, with Robert present, delivers a baby boy named Sebastian.
-No paternity test is taken, Robert assuming he is the father despite Rebecca's previous relationship with Ross.
-Robert, fearing that he will ruin the boy's life, planned to leaves the village, but after Robert comes clean to Aaron about everything he did to the Whites, Aaron convinces him to stay and be a father.
+Robert, fearing that he will ruin his son's life, planned to leaves the village, but after Robert comes clean to Aaron about everything he did to the Whites, Aaron convinces him to stay and be a father.
 He agrees, and promises to be a better man and a good father.
 He abandons his schemes against the Whites but Rebecca discovers his lies and later reveals it all to them.
 Lawrence beats up Robert and Rebecca keeps him from seeing Sebastian.
 At Christmas, they stop Robert from giving Seb presents.
 Robert drowns his sorrows at the Woolpack and drunkenly attempts to persuade Aaron to take him back, humiliating himself and insulting Alex.
 That night, still intoxicated, he is hit by the Whites' car and is knocked unconscious.
 While unconscious, he has disturbing dreams where he the same day, watches Aaron's funeral, and receives advice from the ghost of Val Pollard.
-When Robert wakes up, he decides to become a better, less selfish person.
-He encourages Alex not to give up on Aaron and he and Aaron decide to just be friends.
+When Robert wakes up, he vows to become a less selfish person and encourages Alex not to give up on Aaron.